planet-nine-app/planet-nine/README.md

 Andromeda is bigger, so it stands to reason it has a larger population.

 That means The Advancement can do two things to try and keep up.
-First, it can increase the likelihood of Fours evolving on hospitable planets (say by hastening the extinction of very cool, but ultimately not 4 material species).
+First, it can increase the likelihood of Fours evolving on hospitable planets (say by hastening the extinction of very cool, but ultimately not Four material species).
-Second, it can work to ensure that the _all_ Fours are primed to contribute.
+Second, it can work to ensure that _all_ Fours are primed to contribute.

 In other words, the iniquities suffered on the home planet of an emerging Four like ours are antithetical to the galactic purpose of developing the most badass space lasers.
 The Advancement's not judgemental, but five billion years is gonna fly by, and it's a loooong time to be arguing about whether women should be able to drive.